LIS

 18VAC41-20-200.
 General requirements.

-A barber, cosmetology, nail, or waxing school shall:
+A. A barber, cosmetology, nail, or waxing school must:

-2. Hold a salon license if the school receives compensation for services provided in its clinic.
+2. Hold a salon or shop license if the school receives compensation for services provided in its clinic.

-3. Employ a staff of and ensure all training is conducted by licensed and certified barber, master barber, cosmetology, nail technician, or wax technician instructors, respectively.
+3. Employ and ensure all training is conducted under the direct supervision of a licensed and certified barber, master barber, cosmetology, nail technician, or wax technician instructor, respectively.
+A list of all certified instructors must be provided with the application for licensure.

 a.
 Licensed and certified cosmetology instructors may also instruct in nail and waxing programs.